AidanNichol/AidanNichol.github.io/src/pages/aidan.md

 person: aidan
 shortname: Aidan
 name: Aidan Nichol
+seq: aa
-layout: '@layouts/person.astro'
+layout: '../layouts/person.astro'
 ---

 Aidan mainly produces wall hangings and cushions by hand quilting in the whole cloth tradition and using a traditional quilting frame.

-Although the the techniques employed are traditional the paterns and subjects quilted are often more modern.
+Although the the techniques employed are traditional the pattens and subjects quilted are often more modern.